 Law 5 and 6 – Referee – 1 Center referee and no assistant referees are needed.

 Law 7 - Duration of the game 2 – 25 minute halves with approximately a 5 min half time.

-Law 8 – Start or restart of a Game - per FIFA - The distance of the opposing team must be the same as the radius of the center circle away from the ball until it is kicked.
+Law 8 – Start or restart of a Game - per FIFA - Players line up on their defending half of the field.
+The distance of the opposing team must be the same as the radius of the center circle away from the ball until it is kicked.
 Ball may go in any direction.

 Law 9 – Ball in and out of play – Must be over the line to be out of play.